dudinea/yaml-include-transformer/README.md

 * `foo!textfile: file.txt`    include `file.txt` as a text field.
 * `foo!base64file: file.bin`  include `file.bin` as base64 text.
-* `foo!jsonfile: file.json`   deserialize `file.json` and include it as data structure.
+* `foo!jsonfile: file.json`   deserialize `file.json` and include it as a data structure.
-* `foo!yamlfile: file.yaml`   deserialize `file.yaml` and include it as data structure.
+* `foo!yamlfile: file.yaml`   deserialize `file.yaml` and include it as a data structure.

 Usage as Kustomize Plugin
 -------------------------

-[Kustomize](https://kustomize.io) offers a plugin framework that allows to add user defined transformers that make changes to existing Kubernetes objects.
-Generally speaking, transformers get YAML multi-document as their standard input, transform it in some way, and print it on their standard output.
+[Kustomize](https://kustomize.io) offers a plugin framework that allows to add user-defined transformers that make changes to existing Kubernetes objects.
+Transformers get YAML multi-document as their standard input, transform it in some way, and print it on their standard output.

-The Kustomize plugins are currently in alpha.
-There are several different ways to run them, some of which are deprecated.
+The Kustomize plugins functionality is currently in alpha.
+There are several different ways to run plugins, some of which are deprecated.

 ## Plugin Configuration File

 Accepting a configuration file as first program argument (legacy plugins) or in the ResourceList (KRM plugins) is required by the Kustomize plugin protocol.
 The configuration file is accepted, but currently it is not actually used.
-Note, that if `yaml-include-transformer` is run with single argument and that argument is not an option it is regarded as a configuration file.
+If `yaml-include-transformer` is run with a single argument and that argument is not an option it is regarded as a configuration file.

 ### Installation as legacy EXEC plugin